awsdocs/aws-certificate-user-guide/doc_source/gs-acm-resend.md

 ## Resend Email \(Console\)<a name="gs-acm-resend-console"></a>

 Sign into the AWS Management Console and open the ACM console at [https://console\.aws\.amazon\.com/acm/home](https://console.aws.amazon.com/acm/home)\.
 For a listed certificate showing a status of **Pending validation**, select its check box, choose **Actions**, and then choose **Resend validation email**\.
 If the 72\-hour period has passed and the certificate status has changed to **Timed out**, you cannot resend validation email\.

-**Note**
-The preceding information applies only to certificates provided by ACM and only to certificates that use email validation\.
-Validation email is not required for [certificates that you imported into ACM](import-certificate.md)\.

-**Note**
-Resending validation email applies only to certificates that use email validation, not DNS validation\.
-For more information about DNS domain validation, see [Use DNS to Validate Domain Ownership](gs-acm-validate-dns.md)\.

 ## Resend Email \(CLI\)<a name="gs-acm-resend-cli"></a>